benjaminbolbrinker/pyiets/docs/source/installation.rst

 Installation
 ============
-This program requires Turbomole :cite:`turbomole2010development` and ARTAIOS :cite:`deffner2009artaios` to be installed properly.
+This program requires Turbomole :cite:`turbomole2010development` and ARTAIOS :cite:`deffner2009artaios` to be properly installed on your machine.

-For installation this package simply type:
+For installing this package simply type:

 .. code-block:: bash